Founder & Leadership

 Sarah has served on the faculty of the Himalayan Institute for the past 10 years.
 She has taught numerous workshops on yoga practice, yoga philosophy, subtle energetics, and ayurvedic lifestyle.
 She travels nationally as a teacher trainer for the Himalayan Institute’s Yoga and Ayurveda Professional Certification programs.
 Sarah currently resides in Buffalo, NY, where she serves on the faculty of the Himalayan Institute of Buffalo and Daemen College.

-His time at the Institute fueled Luke’s passion to share this knowledge.
-He has opened yoga studios and launched programs at centers and retreats from Los Angeles to NYC; from Dallas, TX to Fond du Lac, WI.
-Luke and his family currently live in Westchester County, NY, where he specializes in hatha, meditation, and the yogic lifestyle.
+His stay of over seven years in residence fueled Luke’s passion to share this knowledge.
+He has opened yoga studios and launched programs at centers and retreats from Venice, CA to the Hudson Valley; from Dallas, TX to Fond du Lac, WI.
+Luke and his family live in Westchester County, NY where he specializes in hatha, meditation, and the yogic lifestyle.
 In addition to teaching retreats and certification programs at the Himalayan Institute, Luke teaches locally, nationally, and internationally and leads spiritual excursions.

 Kathryn Templeton has devoted her life to the health of others.
 A psychotherapist for more than 20 years, Kathryn is a master teacher in the field of drama therapy and continues to work both clinically and as an educator specializing in the treatment of individuals with complex trauma.
 As an E‐RYT 500 and NAMA‐registered ayurvedic practitioner, Kathryn has worked to develop specialized treatments integrating the principles of yoga and ayurveda with clinical therapeutic techniques.
 Kathryn is an Adjunct Professor of Human Development and General Psychology in the Connecticut Community College system.
 She holds memberships with the International Association of Yoga Therapists, the National Association of Drama Therapists and the National Ayurvedic Medical Association. (kathryntempleton.com).